shanzewang/AAE6102_Laboratory_Group7/README.md

 # 3 Comparison with Other Libraries

-To evaluate the effectiveness of RTKlib, it is beneficial to compare it with other GNSS libraries or commercial solutions based on **Accuracy**, **Ease of Use**, **Flexibility**, and **Computational Efficiency**.
 For this comparison, we will hypothetically compare RTKlib with NovAtel's Waypoint Software Suite, a well-known commercial GNSS library.

 ## 3.1 Comparison Criteria